Catherine Frost

 Professor, Political Science

-Related research work also addresses: the role of political death and self-sacrifice, prophecy in Hobbesian theory, the politics of photography, passports and citizenship, the political theory of Hannah Arendt, ancient literature, political revolution in the digital age, performative politics and the political force of poetic speech, and the relationship between national identity and inclusion.
+Related research also addresses: the role of advisory opinions in the law of statehood, the role of women founders in Hannah Arendt's work, the influence of Emer de Vattel in international theory, the role of political death and self-sacrifice, prophecy in Hobbesian theory, the politics of photography, passports and citizenship, ancient literature, political revolution in the digital age, performative politics and the political force of poetic speech, and the relationship between national identity and inclusion.
+Frost's first book, Morality and Nationalism (Routledge 2006), also looked at the history of nationalism in Ireland and Quebec.

-Dr. Frost is a member of the radical political theory group and the multiculturalism research cluster in the Political Science department at McMaster.
 Before joining McMaster Frost held research fellowships at the Hebrew University in Jerusalem and McGill University in Montreal, and before entering academia, she served as a policy advisor in the Ontario government and a communications advisor in the private sector.

 • Contact Information